 I skipped the PBA finals and planted my butt in that recliner for the rest of the night - ice pack on my ankle and an Aaron Sorkin marathon on Amazon Prime Video.
 It was glorious.

 I wish I could tell you last week was an anomaly, but it wasn’t.
 I pack my schedule a lot to avoid things I don’t want to deal with - things that scare me, feelings that scare me and, sometimes apparently, physical pain.
 Thing is, the scary stuff never goes away.
 You never start healing until you start feeling.

 Are you packing your life with “stuff” as a means to avoid the scary things?
 Shoot me an email or drop a comment below and share your story with others.
-Let’s figure a better path together!
+Let’s figure out a better path together!

 With much love and gratitude,

 Last night I spent fifteen minutes walking in a circle around my house looking for my phone - kitchen to dining room to living room to bathroom to office - wash, rinse, repeat.
 I made the circle at least a half-dozen times before I finally found the phone next to the printer in my office.
 I have no clue why it was there - I don’t even remember going into my office when I got home, but apparently I must have.

 I’ve repeated this exercise at least once a day for the past week - with my keys, with my computer cord, with Fletcher - my middle fur baby (in my defense, he is in his teenage “sulky” years and hides a lot).

 I swear I’m not losing my mind.
 I’m simply exhausted.
 I have overcommitted myself in every possible way these past five weeks.
 So much so that I have started referring to April and May as a singular time - Silly Season.